-10. Arranging education for suspended and excluded pupils
+Arranging education for suspended and excluded pupils

-For any suspensions of more than five school days, the governing board will arrange suitable full-time education for the pupil, which will begin no later than the sixth day of suspension.
+For suspensions of more than five school days, the local authority will arrange suitable full-time education for the pupil, which will begin no later than the sixth day of suspension.
 Where a pupil receives consecutive suspensions, these will be regarded as cumulative, and full-time education will still have to be provided from the sixth day of suspension.
 For exclusions, full-time education will be provided for the pupil from the sixth day of exclusion.

-The governing board will not arrange full-time education for any pupil who is currently in their final year of compulsory education, and who does not have any further public examinations to sit.
+The governing board will not arrange full-time education for any pupil currently in their final year of compulsory education, and who has no further public examinations to sit.

-The governing board is aware that it is beneficial to suspended and excluded pupils to begin their alternative education arrangements before the sixth day of suspension or exclusion; therefore, the governing board will always attempt to arrange alternative provision before the sixth day.
-Where it is not possible to arrange alternative provision during the first five days, the school will ensure that they take reasonable steps to set and mark work for the pupil.
+The governing board knows that it is beneficial for suspended and excluded pupils to begin their alternative education arrangements before the sixth day of suspension or exclusion; therefore, the governing board will always attempt to arrange alternative provisions before the sixth day.

+Where it is impossible to arrange alternative provisions during the first five days, the school will ensure they take reasonable steps to set and mark work for the pupil.

-If a pupil with SEND has been suspended or excluded, the governing board will ensure that:
+If a pupil with SEND has been suspended or excluded, the governing board will ensure that: Any alternative provision is arranged in consultation with the pupil's parents, who can request preferences.

-- Any alternative provision is arranged in consultation with the pupil's parents, who are able to request preferences. - When identifying alternative provision, any EHC plan is reviewed or the pupil's needs are reassessed, in consultation with the pupil's parents.
+When identifying alternative provisions, any EHC plan is reviewed, or the pupil's needs are reassessed in consultation with the pupil's parents.

-11. Considering suspensions and exclusions
+Considering suspensions and exclusions